Cancer

 Accreditation level: Consolidated group

-The incidence of cancer is gradually increasing worldwide, as well as being one of the leading causes of death in our environment.
-The importance of having new knowledge about the behavior of the disease is a challenge of obvious relevance.
+The incidence of cancer is experiencing a progressive increase worldwide, in addition to being one of the leading causes of death in our environment.
+The importance of having new knowledge about the behavior of the disease constitutes a challenge of obvious relevance.

-The Biomedical Research in Cancer group is a group with a long clinical research history.
-It is made up of professionals from different medical and surgical specialties, which allows us to tackle cancer research in a multidisciplinary and global way, addressing the prognostic, clinical and molecular factors of cancer, as well as developing new treatment options.
-Specifically, the group is working on the study of new drugs and therapies for breast, ovarian, head and neck, lung, digestive, and thyroid cancers.
+The Biomedical Cancer Research Group is a group with a long history of clinical research.
+It is made up of professionals from different medical and surgical specialties, which allows us to approach cancer research in a multidisciplinary and global way, addressing the prognostic, clinical and molecular factors of cancer, as well as developing new treatment options.
+Specifically, the group works on the study of new drugs and therapies for breast, ovarian, head and neck, lung, digestive and thyroid cancers.

-The group participates with national and international companies and groups, such as SEOM, GEICAM, SOGUG, TTD, GEMCAD and EORTC, which allows the development of projects in a wide field with which results are achieved with a high degree of evidence.
+The group participates with national and international societies and groups, such as SEOM, GEICAM, SOLTI, GECP, SOGUG, TTD, GEMCAD, GEICO, GEM and EORTC, which allows projects to be developed in a broad scope that achieves results with a high degree of evidence.

 Lines of research